Europe shares hit two-month low on growth jitters

 By Blaise Robinson

-PARIS, Oct 8 (Reuters) - European stocks sank on Wednesday in huge trading volumes, extending their week-long selloff and with a benchmark index hitting its lowest level since mid-August as concerns about global economic growth spooked investors.
+PARIS, Oct 8 (Reuters) - European stocks sank on Wednesday, extending their week-long selloff and with a benchmark index hitting its lowest level since mid-August as mounting concern about global economic growth spooked investors.

-The FTSEurofirst 300 index of top European shares ended 0.8 percent lower at 1,319.12 points.
-The benchmark has lost 6.5 percent over the past three weeks.
+At 1415 GMT, the FTSEurofirst 300 index of top European shares was down 0.6 percent at 1,321.23 points.
+The index has lost 6.3 percent over the past three weeks.

-Europe’s renewed sell-off mirrored overnight losses in Asian and U.S. equities after the International Monetary Fund cut global growth forecasts.
+Europe’s renewed sell-off mirrored overnight losses in Asian and U.S. equities after the IMF cut global growth forecasts.

-In the latest evidence of economic malaise, China’s services sector growth weakened in September as new business cooled, another sign the world’s second-largest economy may be slowing.
-The figures came a day after German industrial output fell much further than forecast.
+In the latest evidence of economic malaise, China’s services sector growth weakened in September as new business cooled, another sign of a slowdown in the world’s second-largest economy.
+The figures came a day after German industrial output missed forecasts.

-“Many U.S. funds are selling their European equity positions and bringing back the money to the United States because of fears over the European economy,” a Paris-based trader said.

-The euro zone’s blue-chip Euro STOXX 50 index fell 0.9 percent to 3,053.31 points, with the index’s technical chart showing a bearish ‘death cross’ signal.
+“It’s concerns over global growth that are weighing on the equity markets,” said James Butterfill, global equity strategist at Coutts.
+“If you look at Europe, there’s very weak macroeconomic data.
+There’s weak data coming out of China as well, so it does suggest weaker growth, and markets are perhaps adjusting to that.”

-Shares in German business software maker SAP featured among the top losers, down 3.9 percent.
-Traders cited speculation about weak orders in the fourth quarter and an internal memo in which the company’s finance chief urged staff to cuts costs.
+Shares in German business software maker SAP featured among the top losers, down 3.8 percent, as traders cited speculation of weak orders in the fourth quarter and after the company’s finance chief urged staff to cuts costs in an internal memo.

-Air France-KLM, which on Wednesday said the total cost of last month’s two-week-long strike by pilots was 500 million euros ($632 million), shed 2.5 percent.
+Air France-KLM, which on Wednesday said the total cost of last month’s two-week pilots strike was 500 million euros ($632 million), shed 2.6 percent.

-“European stocks are the cheapest you can find, and the only investment where you can realistically expect returns of 5 percent per year given the good dividend yields,” he said.
+“European stocks are the cheapest you can find, and the only investment where you can realistically expect returns of 5 percent per year given the good dividend yields,” said De Vries Hippen, co-chief investment officer of European equities at Allianz GI, which manages 373 billion euros ($472 billion).

 “Relative to bonds and other asset classes, equity is the only place to be.”